Sydney lifestyle theme village

 Over 2 million people rent their homes in NSW.
 That’s one in every three households.
 Many of these are families, as well as an increasing number of older people, and people sharing homes. […] But the reality is that rental laws in NSW aren’t fair.
 Renters don’t experience the same security and comfort in their homes as homeowners.
 Many are constantly worried about losing their home and feel they are powerless to assert their rights.

 Yes, renting a thing is not as certain as owning a thing.
-The question is: does the system as it stands make it worse than it needs to be?
+The question is: does the system as it stands make renting worse than it needs to be?
 Does it make, for example, renting especially unpleasant as a kind of dark subsidy to an overgrown property-speculation sector?
 I think it likely.

 The gradualist Tenant’s Union does not exactly grab me with their campaigning strategy to change this.
-They lack the muscular, cashed-up prestige presence of the real-estate lobby, but do not substitute it a scrappy underdog guerilla campaigning ethos, or a dynamic, internet-savvy media presence.
+They lack the muscular, cashed-up prestige presence of the real-estate lobby, but do not substitute it with a scrappy underdog guerilla campaigning ethos, or a dynamic, internet-savvy media presence.
 Perhaps Better Renting, schooled in a more modern, disruptive style, might be the goods.

-Fixing the nasty rental market is one of the Sydney Alliance campaigns too:
+Fixing the nasty rental market is one of the Sydney Alliance campaigns too.

 Westconnex Action Group and Wendy Bacon’s reportage cover some of the construction pile-on that is Sydney at the moment.

-7 The high life
+8 The high life

-Currently that means: benefiting from our excellent produce and gourmet food options.
+Currently, that means: benefiting from our excellent produce and gourmet food options.
 See Sydney food suppliers.

-Also, why not the Inner West Tool Library?.
+Also, why not the Inner West Tool Library?

-8 References
+9 References

 Berry.
 2017.
 Mirror Sydney: an atlas of reflections.